Augusta police catch man who they say robbed east side convenience store

 Twelve minutes after a robbery of a Bangor Street convenience store was reported, Augusta police had a suspect in custody.

 Sgt.
-Christopher Shaw said Tuesday that a number of officers were already near Bangor Street, on the east side of the Kennebec River, when the robbery at Mobil Mart first was reported at 5:10 p.m.
+Christopher Shaw said Tuesday that a number of officers were already near Bangor Street, on the east side of the Kennebec River, when the robbery at On the Run convenience store first was reported at 5:10 p.m.

 “There was a weapon,” Shaw said, and an undisclosed amount of cash was taken.